noblesaleka/cassandra/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears
 2. Login/Logout
-    1.Confirm that login works and login validation message is displayed on the home page 2.Try access profile without logining in
+    1. Confirm that login works and login validation message is displayed on the home page
+    2. Try access profile without logining in
-    3.Try to fill out registration form with incomplete fields and verify it does not create a user account 4.Try to logout and login using and different password but same username and verify that display message is; your password is incorrect!
+    3. Try to fill out registration form with incomplete fields and verify it does not create a user account
+    4. Try to logout and login using and different password but same username and verify that display message is; your password is incorrect!
-3.Registration
+3. Registration
     1. Try to see if I can register without filling the form and verify its not possible by submiting
-    2. Try to register again if I already have an account 4.Photos
+    2. Try to register again if I already have an account
+4. Photos
-    1.Try to submit a incomplete photo form verify it doesn't submit 2.Try to unsubmit my photo by going back on the page link (browser navigation) 5.Edit profile
+    1. Try to submit a incomplete photo form verify it doesn't submit
+    2. Try to unsubmit my photo by going back on the page link (browser navigation)
+5. Edit profile
-    1.Try Django templating form, verify it is updating registration information on click of submit 2.Try user profile and make sure photo information and user information are the same 3.Verify user profile is being saved inside the Django admin panel 6.Search
+    1. Try Django templating form, verify it is updating registration information on click of submit
+    2. Try user profile and make sure photo information and user information are the same
+    3. Verify user profile is being saved inside the Django admin panel
+6. Search
     1.Try the filtered search feature by category.
+7. Purchase and Subscription
+    1. Try to purhcase a photograph with invalid credit card.
+    2. Try to purchase a photograph with valid credit card.
+    3. Try to purhcase a subscription with invalid credit card.
+    4. Try to purchase a subscription with valid credit card.

 I have also tested my project on various screen sizes from a laptop to a desktop.Ensuring that bootstraps intelligent sizing features have adjusted the page size.
 Everything is able to collapse neatly when on a phone screen to yield a functional user interface wich cleanly represent the e-commerce brand.